Become a Pilot with FTA

 Do I need to complete an aptitude test or pre-entry assessment?

-What are your entry requirements for the CPL?
+What the entry requirements for the CPL?

 For the CPL/IR integrated programme, you should hold at least five GCSEs (including Maths and English and science) and two A Levels (or equivalent).
 You will need to pass an aeromedical for all flight training, and more information on what to expect from your medical exam can be found here.